How to Apply

 It is imperative that applicants review the eligibility requirements and guidelines prior to applying.
 Applications take a lot of time and work to complete, and ineligible applications will not be reviewed.

-For the application, you will be required to submit a 2-3 page original essay.
+· A 2-3 page original essay.
 The essay is a critical component of the application screening process.
 It is an opportunity for you to reflect on your accomplishments, how you contextualize your research and course work in society, and ultimately, your vision for your future leadership role in the environmental field, including the type of professional position you hope to pursue and the impact you hope to have.
-You may describe your academic work and how it furthers your goals, but it should not be the sole focus of the essay.
-Use the essay to talk about why your chosen field matters to you, to whom it is important, and how your background and personal experiences, combined with your academic course of study, will position you to be an effective leader for positive change.
+You may describe your academic work and how it furthers your goals, but academics should not be the sole focus of the essay.
+Use the essay to talk about why your chosen field matters to you, to whom your work is important, and how your background, personal experiences, and academic course of study will position you to be an effective leader for positive change.
 In other words, how do you plan to use your academic experience for environmental impact?
-Applicants should include examples of how you have been a leader or specifically contributed to solving an environmental issue or problem.
+Include specific examples of how you have been a leader or specifically contributed to solving an environmental issue or problem.
 If you have limited leadership experience, you may describe the impact you hope to have.
 You may also describe any personal and professional challenges you have overcome to achieve your goals.
-The word count of the essay cannot exceed 2,000.
+The essay field is limited to 10,000 characters in the online application.
+(This equates to approximately three pages, single spaced, at 12 point font.)

-- Two professional letters of recommendation.
-(Recommendation letters must be submitted directly to the Foundation per the Recommendation Instructions.)
-These can be from your academic advisors or other colleagues who know you and your work well.
-It is preferable to have at least one recommendation letter from your academic advisor, committee member, or academic colleague, especially for PhD applicants.
+· Two professional letters of recommendation.
+Recommendation letters must be submitted by your recommender directly to the foundation per the Recommendation Instructions.
+Letters can be from your academic advisors or close colleagues who know you and your work well, as we ask recommenders to relay specific information and examples of your work.
+It is helpful for one of the two letters to be from your academic advisor, a committee member, or academic colleague, especially for Ph.D. applicants.
+Your second recommender need not be from academia.
+(Please refer to the Frequently Asked Questions in the Become A Fellow section for guidance on choosing your recommenders.)
 Only two letters of recommendation may be submitted.
 You are responsible for ensuring that your recommenders send their letters by the application deadline, and that they carefully review the recommendation instructions to ensure they are giving us the information we need.
-Recommendation letters without the appropriate information can have a negative impact on your application.
+Recommendation letters must be uploaded in Adobe PDF format.

-- Evidence of financial need where applicable.
+· Evidence of financial need where applicable.
 Although the Switzer Fellowship is merit-based, financial need may be considered when comparing equally qualified applicants.
+Applicants will have the option to describe personal financial history or other personal information that may be relevant.
+The application will require all applicants to disclose information on graduate school expenses and anticipated sources of income.

 Contacts for further information: